semanticist21/query-key-chain/README.md

 ```

 ## API

-All function results are just arrays, so you don't have to worry much about side effects.

 If you are already familiar with React Query's query key invalidation, you may not need to read this section.